dafny-lang/blog/_posts/2023-04-19-making-verification-compelling-visual-verification-feedback-for-dafny.markdown

 * **Are verification diagnostics obsolete?**
   If a file verified in 30 seconds, it meant users had to wait all this time before getting feedback about the line they were working on.
 Diagnostics used to be published only once, after Dafny checked everything.
 Imagine the frustration of waiting 30 seconds to know if what you wrote made sense for Dafny, 50 times per day...
 * **Is Dafny actually stuck?**
-  Not long ago, the Dafny extension had numerous problems requiring regular restarts, so it was even more frustrating.
+  Not long ago, the Dafny extension had numerous problems requiring frequent restarts, so it was even more frustrating.
 Users were ditching the "verification on change" mode and used "verification on save" to minimize the number of restarts, which impacted their experience a lot.
 The biggest problem was, there was no way to differentiate between "Dafny is stuck" and "Dafny is thinking".
 * **Can we not verify a single method at a time?**
-  Users often commented out code, adding `{:verify false}` or `assume false;` statements in the code to force Dafny to ignore already proved code.
+  In order to get feedback faster, users often commented out code, adding `{:verify false}` or `assume false;` statements in the code to force Dafny to ignore already proved code.
 When they wanted to verify a single method, I've seen users go back to the command line (sigh).
 * **Where are the hidden assertions?
 What are they proving?**
   Dafny proves a ton of assertions that were never explicitly asserted by the user, such as preconditions, divisions by zero, or memory reading/writing conditions.
 If the program was verified, the users would usually have no idea of how much complex verification was performed, which did not provide as much assurance as if users knew all the work Dafny did.
 * **Is there no error on this assertion because it's verified, or because Dafny has no information about it?**
-  Dafny made it clear where it found errors, but the absence of errors in some portions of a method could be due to Dafny not investigating further, because it has a default limit of 5 errors reported per method.
+  Dafny made it clear where it found errors, but the absence of errors in some portions of a method could be due to Dafny not investigating further, because it had a default limit of 5 errors reported per method.
   So basically, it was impossible to know things about assertions that are not underlined in red as errors.
 * **Are there still assertions to prove in my current method?**
   Professional programmers often wrote methods longer than could be displayed on the screen at once.
 Because postconditions are written at the beginning of a method, such users often needed to scroll back up to see if they finally proved it.
 Having no contextual information about the entire method verification status was painful.